over-light/Rust-Full-Stack/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 I will assume that you are already familiar with gRPC, Rust and Postgresql or other databases.
 Otherwise, please read the documentations for them thoroughly before you read on.

 You may not need [gRPC Client] at this point.
-But, I let it here before other contents because it is very useful and it takes very long time to install it.
+But, I let it here before other contents because it is very useful and it takes long time to install it.
 [Follow the instruction](https://github.com/uw-labs/bloomrpc#installation) first to save your time later.

 <br />